HideTheMonkey/EventLoggerForIM/resources/Slack.md

   channelId: replace-me
 ```

-Once these values are populated restart the server to enable full functionality.
+Once those values are populated restart the server to enable full functionality.
 Each event can be toggled on or off via
 a console command or by editing `config.yml`.

 ```yaml